This post may contain affiliate links. Please see my disclosure policy for details.

 5. The roads are crazy but you’ll be in safe hands

-Single track winding roads up mountain passes with vehicles either side, steep drops with no barrier to stop the fall and crazy drivers means an exciting ride on the road.
+Single track winding roads up mountain passes with vehicles on either side, steep drops with no barrier to stop the fall and crazy drivers means an exciting ride on the road.

 You’ll feel every bump on the suspension and gasp as you look down into the abyss and make your way around sharp turns.